Teaching wasn’t my first choice as a profession…well not really.

 Chemistry is the reason I’m not a geologist.
 I HATE chemistry.
 To this day, I cringe when I see a periodic table.
 Two semesters of chemistry was required to move on in the geology program.
 I barely passed one semester.

 I needed a change…not just because I was failing, but because I realized I wasn’t cut out to be a scientist.
 My other passion was history, but I wasn’t sure what else I could do with a history degree besides teach.
 I wasn’t against teaching, I just wasn’t sure if I would be any good at it.
 I have always enjoyed helping people, but I’m not exactly the most outgoing person.
-I do not particularly like labeling people, but I would probably be best considered an ambivert.
-Anyway, my parents would have the final say on what I studied in school since my dad was using his annuity to pay for my education.
+I don’t like labels, but I would probably be best considered an ambivert.
+Anyway, my parents would have the final say on what I studied in school since my dad was using his annuity to pay for my college.

 Many people look to their parents for ideas of what to do when they grow up.
 My dad was an electrician for thirty-plus years.
 Once, when I was in elementary school, I remember mentioning to my dad that I wanted to be an electrician when I grow up.
 That didn’t go over well.
 He proceeded to tell me that I would NOT work in any type of construction.
 I was going to go to college and get a job that didn’t require me to “work” for a living.
 (Just for clarification, by “work” he meant manual labor.)
 I saw the toll it took on his body, and I am grateful he did not encourage me to follow in his footsteps.